saba1111111/betting-client/README.md

 - **Styling:**
   - SCSS is used for styling with a modular structure.
   - Responsive and modern design with clear separation of concerns.

 ---

-## Scalability & Best Practices

-- **Protected & Public Routes:**
-  The client implements both protected routes (accessible only when a token exists) and public routes (preventing logged-in users from accessing login and register pages).
-This ensures a clear user flow.

-- **API Abstraction:**
-  The `api.ts` service abstracts all API calls and automatically attaches the JWT token to each request.
-This centralizes API configuration for easy modifications.

-- **Modular Architecture:**
-  Components, pages, services, and types are organized in dedicated folders, making it easier to extend or modify individual parts of the application.

-- **Styling with SCSS:**
-  Global variables and component-specific SCSS files help maintain a consistent and easily customizable design.

-- **Pagination Ready:**
-  Although the initial dataset is small, the API integration uses pagination parameters (e.g., `?page=1&pageSize=10`) to support future data growth.

----